ahmad-alhamoud/Oauth2-social-login/README.md

 # Spring boot OAuth2 Social Login

-A sample project that shows how to implement OAuth2 login using Github as a resource server
+A sample project that shows how to implement OAuth2 login using Google and Github as a resource server.

+### let’s discover who plays roles in an OAuth 2 system

+1 - **The user**: the person who uses the application.
+The users usually work with a frontend application which we call a client.
+The users don’t always exist in an OAuth 2 system.

+2 - **The client**: the application that calls a backend needs authentication and authorization.
+The client can be a web app, a mobile app, a desktop app, or a separate backend service.

+3 - **The resource server**: A backend application that authorizes and serves calls sent by one or more client applications.

+4 - **The authorization server**: An app that implements authentication and safe storage of credentials.

 ### Application diagram